Virginia Henderson

 Virginia Avenel Henderson (November 30, 1897 – March 19, 1996) was an American nurse, researcher, theorist, and writer.

 Henderson is famous for a definition of nursing: "The unique function of the nurse is to assist the individual, sick or well, in the performance of those activities contributing to health or its recovery (or to peaceful death) that he would perform unaided if he had the necessary strength, will or knowledge" (first published in Henderson & Nite 1978, 1955 ed.).
 She is known as "the first lady of nursing" and has been called, "arguably the most famous nurse of the 20th century" and "the quintessential nurse of the twentieth century".
 In a 1996 article in the Journal of Advanced Nursing Edward Halloran wrote, "Virginia Henderson's written works will be viewed as the 20th century equivalent of those of the founder of modern nursing, Florence Nightingale."

 Early life

-Henderson was born on November 30, 1897 in Kansas City, Missouri to Daniel B. Henderson, a lawyer who worked with Native Americans, and Lucy Minor (Abbot) Henderson.
+Henderson was born on November 30, 1897, in Kansas City, Missouri, to Daniel B. Henderson, a lawyer who worked with Native Americans, and Lucy Minor (Abbot) Henderson.
 She was the fifth of their eight children.
-She grew up in Bedford County, Virginia where she received her early education at her grandfather's community boys' school.
+She grew up in Bedford County, Virginia, where she received her early education at her grandfather's community boys' school.

 Education and career

-Henderson's early education was at home in Virginia with her aunts and her uncle at his all-boys school.
+Henderson's early education was at home in Virginia with her aunts and her uncle at an all-boys school.
 In 1921, Henderson graduated from the US Army School of Nursing in Washington, D.C.
 She received a BS in 1931 or 1932 and a Master's degree in 1934 from Teachers College, Columbia University.